 - Your photo won't be printed on your SKI3 Card, but it will be held in the system.
 When your SKI3 Card is scanned at the gate, your photo will be displayed and screened by the attendant.

 - Only carry your SKI3 Card.
 Do not carry cards of family members, friends, etc. when you go through the access gate.
 (You can write your name on each card if you like.)

 - Please place your SKI3 Cards in a pocket by itself.
 Do not place cell phones, keys, credit cards, other RFID cards, or foil in the same pocket as your SKI3 Card.

 - Do not punch holes in your SKI3 Card.
-Punching a hole could cause damage to the SKI3 Card's antenna.
+Puncturing the card could cause damage to the antenna.

 - It is important to retain your SKI3 for reloading and future use.
-We will issue one SKI3 Card per customer at no charge until Closing Day, Spring 2020.
-A replacement fee will apply to lost cards, and an issuance fee will be charged for new cards starting with the 2020/21 season.
+A replacement fee will apply to lost cards, and an issuance fee will be charged for new cards starting with the 2020-2021 snow season.

 Q: WHY RFID TECHNOLOGY?

-Answer: Your SKI3 Card replaces your traditional lift ticket or season pass- it has a small RFID chip integrated into the card.
-When you pass through the lift gates, the chip will register and open the lift access gate automatically.
-All guests loading the lift will need their own SKI3 Card.
+A: A SKI3 Card replaces the traditional lift ticket or season pass- it has a small RFID chip integrated into the card.
+When you pass through the SKI3 Card readers, the chip will register and open the lift access gate automatically.
+Every guest loading the lift will need their own SKI3 Card.